Raphael-Boichot/SNES-to-Neo-Geo-MVS-controller-adapter/README.md

 ## Now let's kick some samurai asses
 ![](/SNES_to_MVS_in_action.jpg)

-(MV1-FZS board, Smallcab supergun and power supply, plus some customisation)
+(MV1-FZS board, Smallcab supergun and power supply, plus some customisation.
+The blue LED is very important in the setup)

 ## Useful resources
 - [A similar project because I like to redo what other did](https://github.com/NEO-JAMMA/Neo-Geo_MVS_Projects/tree/main/ControllerAdapter).
 Honestly my PCB is cooler.